MDSAZZADSIDDIQUE/anwesha/README.md

     | llm
     | StrOutputParser()
 )
 // Batch process the documents for cleaning cleaned_documents = chain.batch(splits, {"max_concurrency": 10})
 ```

-[cite\_start]While this method was intelligent and effective, it was computationally expensive and quickly consumed the available Groq API limits[cite: 70]. [cite\_start]As a result, the project reverted to a more pragmatic approach of **manual cleaning using regular expressions (regex)** to fix specific, recurring issues[cite: 71].
+While this method was intelligent and effective, it was computationally expensive and quickly consumed the available Groq API limits.
+As a result, the project reverted to a more pragmatic approach of **manual cleaning using regular expressions (regex)** to fix specific, recurring issues.

 ### 3\.
 The Art of Chunking

-[cite\_start]**Strategy:** The project employs a `RecursiveCharacterTextSplitter`[cite: 76].
+**Strategy:** The project employs a `RecursiveCharacterTextSplitter`.

-**Reasoning:** How you split a document into chunks is paramount for semantic retrieval. [cite\_start]A naive strategy, like splitting every 1000 characters, could cut a sentence or a question-and-answer pair in half, destroying its meaning[cite: 79].
+**Reasoning:** How you split a document into chunks is paramount for semantic retrieval.
+A naive strategy, like splitting every 1000 characters, could cut a sentence or a question-and-answer pair in half, destroying its meaning.
 The recursive splitter is far more intelligent.
-It attempts to split along a hierarchy of separators, prioritizing logical breaks like paragraphs (`\n\n`) first, then sentences, and so on. [cite\_start]For a Q\&A document, this ensures that a question and its corresponding answer are highly likely to remain in the same chunk, providing the embedding model with rich, contextually complete data to work with[cite: 77, 78].
+It attempts to split along a hierarchy of separators, prioritizing logical breaks like paragraphs (`\n\n`) first, then sentences, and so on.
+For a Q\&A document, this ensures that a question and its corresponding answer are highly likely to remain in the same chunk, providing the embedding model with rich, contextually complete data to work with.

 ### 4\.
 Choosing the Right Embedding Model

-[cite\_start]**Model Used:** `intfloat/multilingual-e5-large-instruct`[cite: 83].
+**Model Used:** `intfloat/multilingual-e5-large-instruct`.

 **Reasoning:** The choice of embedding model was critical for the project's success.
 After extensive experimentation, this model was selected for three compelling reasons:

-1.  [cite\_start]**True Multilingual Power:** It demonstrated excellent performance for both **Bangla** and **English**, a non-negotiable requirement for this bilingual application[cite: 92]. [cite\_start]A dedicated Bengali model from Hugging Face, surprisingly, performed terribly[cite: 86, 87].
+1.  **True Multilingual Power:** It demonstrated excellent performance for both **Bangla** and **English**, a non-negotiable requirement for this bilingual application.
+A dedicated Bengali model from Hugging Face, surprisingly, performed terribly.
-2.  [cite\_start]**Instruction-Tuned for Retrieval:** The `-instruct` variant is specifically fine-tuned to understand the *intent* behind a user's query[cite: 93].
+2.  **Instruction-Tuned for Retrieval:** The `-instruct` variant is specifically fine-tuned to understand the *intent* behind a user's query.
 This makes it far more effective for retrieval tasks than general-purpose models, as it's trained to produce embeddings that are optimized for similarity search based on a query.
-3.  [cite\_start]**Top-Tier Performance:** This model is a recognized top performer on the **MTEB (Massive Text Embedding Benchmark)**, providing confidence in its ability to generate high-quality and reliable vector representations of the text[cite: 94].
+3.  **Top-Tier Performance:** This model is a recognized top performer on the **MTEB (Massive Text Embedding Benchmark)**, providing confidence in its ability to generate high-quality and reliable vector representations of the text.

 ### 5\.
 Handling Vague Queries with Multi-Query Retrieval

 **The Problem:** Users often ask questions that are ambiguous or use different terminology than the source document.
 A direct similarity search might fail in these cases.

-[cite\_start]**The Solution:** Anwesha implements a **multi-query retrieval** strategy[cite: 112]. [cite\_start]Instead of using the user's query directly, it first passes the query to an LLM, which generates five distinct but semantically similar versions of the question[cite: 113, 116].
+**The Solution:** Anwesha implements a **multi-query retrieval** strategy.
+Instead of using the user's query directly, it first passes the query to an LLM, which generates five distinct but semantically similar versions of the question.

 ```python
 // This code generates multiple query perspectives